-Screening for anti-ENA antibodies is used to investigate patients with connective tissue autoimmune symptoms and signs and in whom anti-nuclear antibodies (ANAs) are positive.
+Screening for anti-ENA antibodies is used to investigate patients with connective tissue autoimmune symptoms and signs and in whom antinuclear antibodies (ANA) are positive.

-Nuclear antibodies against ribonucleoprotein (anti-RNP) are found in approximately 100% of patients with mixed connective tissue disease and in approximately 25% of patients with systemic lupus erythematosus, disc lupus and progressive systemic sclerosis (scleroderma).
+Antinuclear antibodies against ribonucleoprotein (anti-RNP) are found in approximately 100% of patients with mixed connective tissue disease and in approximately 25% of patients with systemic lupus erythematosus, discoid lupus, and progressive systemic sclerosis (scleroderma).
 High anti-RNP titers indicate mixed connective tissue disease.